gauripatil2223/gauripatil2223/README.md

 - 👋 Hi, I’m @gauripatil2223
-- 👀 I’m interested in developing solution for real world provlems using technology
+- 👀 I’m interested in developing solution for real world problems using technology
 - 🌱 I’m currently working and using MERN Stack , AWS , Heroku , PostgreSQL and Java  Full Stack Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at patilgaurir@gmail.com